loig/ld48/README.md

-# ld48
+# Elevator Ninja
-A game for Ludum Dare, 48th edition
+A game made in 48h for the 48th edition of the Ludum Dare game jam.